Johannes4Linux/Linux_Driver_Tutorial/README.md

 15. Adding a device over the device tree
 16. A Device Tree Device Driver
 17. Parsing parameters of a Device Tree Device Driver
+18. Writing to the kernel's log with device information

 ## More Information